idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 For high fidelity modeling, the reactor physics code Griffin [!citep](Lee2021) performs a fully heterogeneous fine-mesh transport calculation using the discontinuous finite element method with discrete ordinates (DFEM-$S_N$) solver with Coarse Mesh Finite Difference (CMFD) acceleration, and the thermal hydraulics code NekRS [!citep](NekRS) performs the computational fluid dynamics (CFD) calculation.
 These codes were individually assessed in prior work to ensure the necessary capabilities were in place [!citep](HCFReport).
-This work describes initial efforts to couple the codes using the MultiApp system of the MOOSE framework [!citep](Lindsay2022).
+This work describes initial efforts to couple the codes using the +MultiApp+ system of the MOOSE framework [!citep](Lindsay2022).
 The open-source MOOSE-wrapper for NekRS, Cardinal [!citep](Novak2022), is used to bring NekRS into the MOOSE coupled ecosystem for fluid temperature calculations, and the open source MOOSE heat transfer (H.T.) module is leveraged to perform solid temperature calculations.

 ## Problem Specification